cfascina/get-weather-app/README.md

-# Weather App
+# Get Weather App
-This is a web weather checking application.
+This is a web application to get weather.
 It was developed using ReactJS and consuming APIs from [OpenWeatherMap](http://openweathermap.org/).

 ## Installing